DeepSpaceHarbor/Borche.dev/source/_posts/Hexo-Bridge-v2-is-out.md

 categories: []
 date: 2023-10-22 18:32:33
 ---
 Hey friends, exciting news!
-[Hexo-Bridge](https://github.com/DeepSpaceHarbor/hexo-bridge) just dropped its v2.0, and it's a game-changer for all you hexo wizards out there.
-They've rolled out this new [code mirror](https://codemirror.net/) editor that makes content creation a breeze, plus there's a slick dark mode for the night owls.
+[Hexo-Bridge](https://github.com/DeepSpaceHarbor/hexo-bridge) just dropped its v2.0.
+This new version comes with this new [code mirror](https://codemirror.net/) editor that makes content creation a breeze, plus there's a slick dark mode for the night owls.
 And here's the cool part: it's got Grammarly integration built right in!
 So, no more cringe-worthy typos and grammar blunders.
 Bugs have been squashed, performance has been improved.
 Everything is just better, better, and better.